Dysosmia: Treatment

 Even though dysosmia often goes away on its own over time, there are both medical and surgical treatments for dysosmia for patients who want immediate relief.
-Medical treatments include the use of topical nasal drops and oxymetazoline HCL, which give an upper nasal block so that the air flow can't reach the olfactory cleft.
+Medical treatments include the use of topical nasal drops and oxymetazoline HCL, which give an upper nasal block so that the air flow cannot reach the olfactory cleft.
 Other medications suggested include sedatives, anti-depressants, and anti-epileptic drugs.
 The medications may or may not work and for some patients, and side effects may not be tolerable.
 Most patients benefit from medical treatment, but for some, surgical treatment is required.
 Options include a bifrontal craniotomy and excision of the olfactory epithelium, which cuts all of the fila olfactoria.
 According to some studies, transnasal endoscopic excision of the olfactory epithelium has been described as a safe and effective phantosmia treatment.
-The Bifrontal craniotomy results in permanent anosmia, and both surgeries are accompanied with the risks associated with general surgery.
+Bifrontal craniotomy results in permanent anosmia, and both surgeries are accompanied with the risks associated with general surgery.